 What happens if I cut sourdough bread too soon?

-- Bread won’t slice neatly, it will tend to be gummy and stick to your knife
+Bread can be gummy and stick to your knife

-- After it has cooled it will have a drier texture as the moisture has escaped instantly
+After it has cooled, it will have a drier texture as moisture escaped instantly

 Recommended cooling time for sourdough bread

 The best way to tell if sourdough bread has cooled sufficiently is to take a temperature reading using a temperature probe.
 Here’s a table of suggested cooling times for varieties of sourdough bread: